technomancy/leiningen/README.md

 Other keys you can set are :namespaces to compile if you don't want all of them AOT'd as well as a :main namespace for building executable jars.

+Currently Leiningen can only be used to compile projects that use the same version of Clojure as it uses, though this restriction should go away soon.

 ## FAQ